riftadi/dragonsarena/README.md

 ./battle.sh
 ```

-Emergency stop command to stop the game (hopefully not needed)
+Emergency stop command to stop the game (hopefully not needed), tested in Mac OS, might need some mods in other OS

 ```
 ./unbattle.sh